dot-1q/dotfiles/README.md

 color palette.
 I also put a `battery` and `network` script so that it shows that information in the status bar.
 Because of that, I only have 2 tmux plugins.
 One for saving and resurrecting sessions, and the other one simply adds some icons to the window's names.

 Changed iTerm2 to Alacritty just because.
 It's just slightly faster when displaying text.
 Not much else to it.
-Configuration is more config-based, which I also prefer.
+Configuration is more config file based, which I also prefer.

 Added p10k as the Zsh shell theme and configured it via `p10k configure`.
 Its very easy to configure, fast and not very noisy.